teapartydev/teapartydev-blog/content/posts/Optimistic Concurrency in a Pessimistic World.md

 With DOCC, the system can often preemptively identify potential conflicts before they occur, reducing the number of rollbacks required.
 This approach is particularly beneficial in distributed systems where the cost of rolling back transactions can be high due to network latency and resource coordination.

-## Turning Pessimism in to Optimism
+## Turning pessimism in to optimism

 In today's world, where pessimism often prevails, many systems rely on PCC to prevent conflicts.
 However, there is a growing recognition of the benefits of OCC, particularly in scenarios with low contention.
 Optimistic concurrency provides greater flexibility and can improve performance by reducing the overhead of locks.